cpow-89/distracted_driver_detection_with_neptune/README.md

 ##### Step 7 Investigate your model
 If you want to investigate your model further with the help of the [shap package](https://github.com/slundberg/shap) and [captum package](https://github.com/pytorch/captum) you can do so by using the [Inspect Best Model](https://github.com/cpow-89/distracted_driver_detection_with_neptune/blob/master/Inspect%20Best%20Model.ipynb) notebook.

+### Final Thoughts

+I learned a lot during this project.
+Especially by trying to get [fast ai](https://www.fast.ai/) work with the [shap package](https://github.com/slundberg/shap) and [captum package](https://github.com/pytorch/captum).
+I also really learned to appreciate the [neptune package](https://neptune.ml/) package for tracking my project and statistics.
+That saved me a lot of time.